-According to the EU regulation, member states must classify the wine grape varieties that may be planted or grafted on their territory for the purpose of wine production.
-These must belong to the European species Vitis vinifera or come from a cross between this species and other species of the genus Vitis (e.g. the Asian Vitis amurensis or the American Vitis labrusca).
-However, six varieties of vine are prohibited although they meet these conditions.
+According to the EU Regulation, Member States must classify the wine grape varieties that may be planted or grafted in their territory for the purpose of wine production.
+These must belong to the European species Vitis vinifera or come from a cross of this species with other species of the genus Vitis (e.g. the Asian Vitis amurensis or the American Vitis labrusca).
+However, six grape varieties are banned even though they fulfil these conditions.
 These are Clinton, Herbemont, Isabella, Jacquez, Noah and Othello.
-Why exactly these six have historical reasons, which even today nobody knows or can explain officially (one of the secrets of EU laws).
-Although they are American hybrids, there are countless others that are allowed to be grown.
-If varieties are deleted from the classification, the areas concerned must be grubbed up within 15 years of their deletion (except for areas for domestic use by winegrowers).
+Why these six in particular has historical reasons that no one knows or can explain today, even from the official side (one of the mysteries of EU laws).
+They are American hybrids, but there are many others that are allowed for cultivation.
+If varieties are deleted from the classification, the areas concerned must be grubbed up within 15 years of their deletion (with the exception of areas for the vintner's own use).

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark